sandbox-bio/sandbox.bio/src/tutorials/bedtools-intro/steps/Step4.md

 </script>

 <p>
-	By default, <code>intersect</code> reports intervals that represent overlaps between your two files.
+	By default, `intersect` reports intervals that represent overlaps between your two files.
 To demonstrate, let's identify all of the CpG islands that overlap exons:
 </p>

 <Execute command={"bedtools intersect -a cpg.bed -b exons.bed | head -n 5"} />